STEAM Academy

 In fall of 2021, the Foundation announced an exciting partnership with Frito-Lay, Dallas Summer Musicals, the Moody Foundation, the Meadows Foundation, Dallas Independent School District (DISD) and iDTech to provide a Hamilton-themed STEAM program to DISD students.

 The collective impact of this public-private partnership was immense.
 Students in the program took four Photoshop-centric classes and four Premiere Pro-centric classes, which enabled them to design an original Hamilton poster and cut together a 30-second video trailer for the show.
-The iD Tech staff provided detailed lessons on the Adobe software programs at the beginning of each session, and Dallas Summer Musicals teaching artists provided a connection to theater and to Hamilton, with a focus on cultural awareness and racial equity.
+The iD Tech staff provided detailed lessons on the Adobe software programs at the beginning of each session, and Dallas Summer Musicals teaching artists provided a connection to theater and to Hamilton, with a focus on cultural awareness and equity.

 Students were exposed to STEAM curriculum as they explored themes such as marketing design, typography, color theory and layout during the Photoshop classes while, in the Premier Pro sessions, students learned about the art and science of filmmaking, covering topics such as editing, framing, storyboarding, audio and music copyright, post-production, color grading and more.
 In total, 3,000 students, 36 teaching artists and 18 DISD teachers across 60 classrooms participated in the program.
 Prior to the program, 92% of students had never used Adobe Premiere, and 76% had no familiarity with Adobe Photoshop.